The foundations of AI governance

 For many organizations, the response to the introduction of advanced AI has been as simple as it is reflexive: ban the technology and hope nobody finds their way to the platforms on their own.

-While this makes for easy-to-communicate policy, it's not very effective.
-Telling people not to use technology that the rest of the world – particularly the people filling their LinkedIn feeds – is telling them is essential just leads to people finding workarounds.
+While this makes for an easy-to-communicate policy, it's not very effective.
+Telling people not to use technology that the rest of the world – particularly the people filling their LinkedIn feeds – is telling them is essential, just leads to people finding workarounds.

-According to a study from Software AG, half of all employees are using “Shadow AI” (unsanctioned AI), with those that do citing a quest for productivity gains, a desire to be independent, and the fact their employers are not offering the tools they need.
+According to a study from Software AG, half of all employees are using “Shadow AI” (unsanctioned AI), with those who do citing a quest for productivity gains, a desire to be independent, and the fact that their employers are not offering the tools they need.

-Another survey from Cyberhaven shows that 73.8% of workplace ChatGPT usage occured through public, non-corporate accounts -- and the numbers were higher for Gemini (94.4%) and Bard (95.9%).
+Another survey from Cyberhaven shows that 73.8% of workplace ChatGPT usage occurred through public, non-corporate accounts, and the numbers were higher for Gemini (94.4%) and Bard (95.9%).

-This pattern is reminiscent of the growth of “Shadow IT”, where employees – who in an age of App Stores have grown used to downloading and using apps in their personal lives – use unsanctioned hardware or software (most often cloud-based SaaS) to get their work done.
+This pattern is reminiscent of the growth of “Shadow IT”, where employees, who in the age of App Stores have grown used to downloading and using apps in their personal lives, use unsanctioned hardware or software (most often cloud-based SaaS) to get their work done.

-Like with Shadow IT, Shadow AI brings a host of drawbacks, primarily privacy and security related.
+Like with Shadow IT, Shadow AI brings a host of potential issues, primarily privacy and security-related.
 Data entered into a consumer version of platforms like ChatGPT may be used to train their models.
-With employees seeking efficiency gains, and without a coherent policy to guide them, the risk of sensitive customer data making its way into a large language model are uncomfortably high.
+With employees seeking efficiency gains, and without a coherent policy to guide them, the risk of sensitive customer data making its way into a large language model is uncomfortably high.

-So, if we’ve established you need an approach beyond “don’t use AI,” and some form of AI governance in your organization, the next question is logically: what form should it take?
+So, we’ve established you need an approach beyond “don’t use AI,” and some form of AI governance in your organization.
+The next question is logically: what form should it take?

 In our view, AI governance goes beyond a simple policy.
 AI governance comes from a combination of: